jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 The list of our invited speakers is being constantly updated.
 Check out the up-to-date list: [\>>](/speaker)
 ***
 ### Paper Presentations
+All submitted workshop papers will follow the peer review process of ITSC.

-All accepted workshop papers will be peer-reviewed and included in the ITSC conference proceedings.
+Accepted workshop papers will be included in the IEEE-ITSC 2023 conference proceedings.

-All accepted workshop papers will be offered a time slot for oral presentation.
+Accepted workshop papers will be offered a time slot for oral presentation at the workshop.

 ***
 ### Poster Session

-In addition to oral presentations, the 2nd iLoc workshop invites contributions to our poster session.
+In addition to oral presentations, a poster session is planned between the morning and afternoon sessions to facilitate discussions among participants.
 All poster presenters will be provided **physical poster boards**, but they are responsible for their own printing work.
-Workshop paper authors are also encouraged to participate in the poster session.
+Workshop paper authors are encouraged to participate in the poster session.

 More information on the poster session will be made available soon.